A Primer on Investing in Gold

 How Should You Approach Buying Physical Gold?

-When I think about physical gold and silver, I don't view it as an investment.
+When I think about physical gold, I don't view it as an investment.
 Some people do.

 You hear about gold bugs or silver stackers, and they're very much into owning gold coins or bullion as an investment and include that in their portfolio.

-I simply view physical gold and silver as an insurance policy.
+I simply view physical gold as an insurance policy.

 I think most people should hold 1% to 5% of their total net worth in some form of precious metals bullion — gold or silver, or platinum or palladium if that's your thing.
 And hold it somewhere safe, either in a safe that you control or a safe deposit box at a bank.